-Deciding whether to accept an international job offer is not an easy choice.
-Careful consideration of the following factors can give you a sense of the benefits vs. costs of the international position you are considering, and thus facilitate you in deciding whether to accept the offer.
+Deciding whether or not to accept an international job offer is not an easy choice.
+Careful consideration of the following factors can give you a sense of the benefits vs. costs of the international position you are considering, and thus help you decide whether or not to accept the offer.

 Factors to Consider for Job Suitability

-Research the various costs of living in the particular host country – housing, transportation, food, etc. Does the company offer compensation for your daily expenses?
+- Finances: Research the various costs of living in the particular host country: housing, transportation, food, etc. Does the employer offer compensation for your daily expenses?
 How much will the salary be?
 Will you be able to save?
 How much emergency funds would you need to bring?

-Do you hold citizenship to the host country?
-If not, then you will require employment permit and/or Visa to work in the country – yes, even in the United States.
-Which country’s citizenship do you hold?
+- Application process (including work authorizations): Do you hold citizenship to the host country?
+If not, then you will require an employment permit and/or Visa to work in the country (yes, even in the United States)?
 Check the process and length of Visa application and approval at the consulate in Canada of the country you are looking into.

-Is your prospective employer clear with their responsibilities provided by the UTSC Co-op Management Program?
+- Management Co-op office approval: Is your prospective employer clear with their responsibilities provided by the U of T Scarborough Management Co-op program?
 Does the position meet all the requirements for a work term?

-Are you familiar with the culture of the host country?
+- Culture, climate, and communication: Are you familiar with the culture of the host country?
 Have you explored how to deal with culture shock?
 What is the climate like in the country?
 Do you speak the language(s) in the country?
 What is the lifestyle like?
-What is the culture of the work place like?
 What are the business norms and etiquettes of the culture?

 Making the Decision: Do I Accept?

 At this point, you have already gone through the application for an international position and have been invited for a work term abroad.
-This section of the resource site serves as a guideline for your decision as well as next steps to take.
-Before accepting the offer of an international employer, you MUST do the following:
+Before accepting the offer of an international employer, you must do the following:

-- Review Factors to Consider For Job Suitability and carefully consider the host country’s benefits vs. risks
+- Review the factors above and carefully consider the host country’s benefits vs. risks.

-- Ensure the employer is informed and comfortable with their responsibilities and the University of Toronto Co-op Management Department’s requirements for employers.
+- Ensure the employer is informed and comfortable with their responsibilities and the requirements for international employers.

-- Information regarding relocation costs – visa fees, flight/travel costs, accommodation – who will pay for these and who will arrange these
+- Information regarding relocation costs (e.g. Visa fees, flight/travel costs, accommodation, etc.).
+Who will pay for these and who will arrange these?

-- Complete the Co-op Work Terms Abroad Information Form and submit it to the Co-op Office before booking an appointment with your co-op coordinator.
+- Complete the Co-op Work Terms Abroad Information Form and submit it to the Management Co-op office before booking an appointment with your co-op coordinator.

 - Start to review instructions and resources regarding preparing and departing for work abroad under sections Departing Preparations and During Work Term & Returning to Canada.

-Spend some time to carefully think about whether or not this international position is right for you.
+Take some time to carefully think about whether or not this international position is the right fit for you.
 When you are ready to move onto the next step in your international work experience, go to Departing Preparations to learn how you can get ready.